deni5e/beatport-data-analysis/README.md

-# Beatport-Datenanalysis (Danceability Score Focus)
+# Beatport Data Analysis: Danceability Score Focus

 This project analyzes Beatport's electronic music catalogue by integrating Spotify's **Danceability Scores** (ranging from 0.0-1.0).
 The goal is to uncover genre-specific trends and derive insights that may support optimization strategies for further enhancing the music collection.